sfigg/commercialization-public/docset/manufacture/desktop/add-desktop-apps-wth-spps-sxs.md

 We recommend that each time you capture a new Windows desktop application, you start with a clean, freshly-installed Windows image, in audit mode.  **Tip**: Virtual machines (VMs) can be a huge time-saver when capturing multiple classic applications: Rather than reinstalling each time, you can use checkpoints to quickly bounce back to the clean, freshly-reinstalled state.
 Overview:
 1. Create a VM with a new Windows image, and boot it into audit mode.
-2. Create the 1st checkpoint.
+2. Create a checkpoint.
 3. Install a Windows desktop application, then capture it as an SPP.
-    a.
-If the Windows desktop application has add-ons, like Microsoft Office language packs, create a 2nd checkpoint.
-	b.
-Install the add-on, and capture it as a differential SPPs.
-	c.
-Restore to the 2nd checkpoint and repeat to capture any more add-ons.
-4. Restore to the 1st checkpoint and repeat to capture more Windows desktop applications.
+4. Revert to the checkpoint and repeat to capture more Windows desktop applications.

 ## <span id="Prepare_a_copy_of_the_Deployment_and_Imaging_Tools"></span><span id="prepare_a_copy_of_the_deployment_and_imaging Tools"></span><span id="PREPARE_A_COPY_OF_THE_DEPLOYMENT_AND_IMAGING_TOOLS"></span>Step 1: Prepare a copy of the Deployment and Imaging Tools